Riley Williams: House arrest

-Incarceration
+Incarceration and release

 On November 21, 2022, the court found Williams guilty on six counts, two felonies and four misdemeanors.
 It was not able to convict her on two other charges (obstruction of an official proceeding and abetting the theft of the laptop) due to a hung jury.
 Judge Amy Berman Jackson, who was presiding over the case, said that Williams did not respect the law and ordered her to be arrested and put in jail to await sentencing.
 Williams was upset about the decision and said, "Fuck".
 Her house arrest lasted four months.
 In June 2022, prosecutors alleged that Williams's new fiancé had been previously arrested and incarcerated for 19 months after stealing his roommate's car and attempting to buy a gun with the intention to commit a mass shooting at a synagogue.
-They also said that she failed to report all of her meetings on August 2021 to her probation officer, violating her conditions.
+They also said that she failed to report all of her meetings in August 2021 to her probation officer, violating her conditions.
 Williams's lawyers acknowledged this and called her actions "regrettable".
 They denied that that her fiancé had intended to commit a mass shooting, calling it an "inflammatory and unsupported allegation" unsupported by evidence.

 On March 23, 2023, Williams's trial began.
 The prosecutors requested that she be incarcerated for seven years, accusing her of organizing a "human battering ram" against the Capitol police.
 Williams apologized to Jackson, calling herself a "stupid girl who was yelling at police".
 Jackson said Williams had acted "like a coxswain on a crew team" and that she was not "just a little waif blowing in the wind".
 The prosecutors said she had deleted the contents of her computer six times to hide evidence and had no remorse for her actions.
 Williams's lawyers said that she should be given a more lenient sentence due to her youth and gender, recommending one year and one day in prison.
 Jackson said she was unconvinced by their arguments, calling Williams's crimes "utterly reprehensible".
 She sentenced Williams to 36 months in prison and 36 months' probation, saying that if Williams showed support for Fuentes again, it would be a violation of her release conditions and she would be arrested.
 She was also fined a $2,000 restitution fee.
-Williams served her sentence in federal prison in Hazelton, West Virginia.
+Williams served her sentence at a federal prison in Hazelton, West Virginia.
 The whereabouts of the laptop and gavel remain unknown.